Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures: From input-completion tasks to text generation

-\paragraph{Observing concept drift.} We evaluate semantic-based concept relevance by computing cosine similarity between concept embeddings and question-answer features.
-The average similarity of extracted concepts related to the question decreases after text generation: by 4.8\% for the entire sample and by 8.0\% in the LLM error subset (32\% of the sample), while no significant differences are observed prior to generation (\Cref{fig:qa_features}; left).
-For answer-related concepts, overall no change is observed before and after text generation, but the LLM error subset shows a slight increase (+3.2–3.5\%; \Cref{fig:qa_features}, right). \emph{This suggests that LLM failures may stem from losing focus on the question rather than from a lack of answer-related knowledge.} This hypothesis is supported by a weak positive Spearman correlation $(0.2$ with a p-value of $1e^{-99}$; \Cref{apx:qa_heatmap}) between LLM's F1 score and the proportion of question-related concepts extracted after text generation.
+\paragraph{Llama's wrong answers might reflect a loss of focus on the question.} Concerning Llama 3.1, the average similarity of extracted concepts related to the question decreases after text generation: by 4.8\% for the entire sample and by 8.0\% in the LLM error subset (32\% of the sample), while no significant differences are observed prior to generation (\Cref{fig:qa_features}; left).
+For answer-related concepts, overall no change is observed before and after text generation, but the LLM error subset shows a slight increase (+3.2–3.5\%; \Cref{fig:qa_features}, right). \emph{This suggests that these model's failures may stem from losing focus on the question rather than from a lack of answer-related knowledge.} This hypothesis is further supported by a weak positive Spearman correlation $(0.2$ with a p-value of $1e^{-99}$; \Cref{apx:qa_heatmap}) between the model's token-based F1 score and the proportion of question-related concepts extracted after text generation.
 For example, for the SQuAD query ``What do laboratories \textit{try} to \textit{produce} \textit{hydrogen} from?'' (target answer: ``\textit{solar} \textit{energy} and \textit{water}''), the model erroneously outputs ``\textit{water} and heat'' (F1 = 0.57).
 Before the model's text generation, our proposed approach extracts the concepts $\phi_{\textrm{try}}$, $\phi_{\textrm{produce}}$, $\phi_{\textrm{hydrogen}}$ (question) and $\phi_{\textrm{solar}}$, $\phi_{\textrm{water}}$ (answer); after generation, the question-related concept set reduced to $\phi_{\textrm{produce}}$ and the answer set gained the concept $\phi_{\textrm{energy}}$.
-While answer-related concepts refined, the model lost focus on the subject \textit{hydrogen}, drifting toward a generic notion of production and ultimately an error.
+During text generation, the model lost the concept of hydrogen while refining concepts related to the answer.
+This leads to a response that no longer focuses on the question's subject, but reflects the more general concepts still active in the model's internal state.